Elections (New Zealand)

 Books

-Many books have been written about the elections and politics, and this list is a very small selection.
+Many books have been written about the elections and politics in Aotearoa.
 Check your local public and school libraries to see what they have.
+Below are some titles to help you begin your search.

 You will also be able to find titles about election campaigns as well as biographies of people in politics.